 Recognizing that people not only differ in how they choose to celebrate Christianity, but also that our spirituality can be so deeply rooted in our varying liturgical practices, Grace Church offers different ways in which to celebrate our faith and engage in the worship of God.
-Our services are currently online, with limited in-person options - though conditions evolve constantly.
+Our services are currently offered both in person and online.

-Weekdays at 9:00 am a service of morning prayer is held in the Chapel (to the right as you come in the door from the narthex).
-This brief service (fifteen minutes) is open to any who wish to join.
+These services are held in the Chapel (to the right as you come in the door from the narthex), and are open to any who wishes to join.

-Choral Matins is used once per year for the Remembrance Sunday service (the Sunday closest to November the 11th), and we do hold an occasional sung Evensong (a service of Evening Prayer from the BCP).
+Choral Matins is used once per year for the Remembrance Sunday service (the Sunday closest to November the 11th), and we do hold a monthly Evensong (a service of Evening Prayer from the BCP).
 We observe all significant feasts in the church calendar on Sundays nearest to them, and we mark many of them with special services outside of Sundays, such as Christmas Eve and Day, Ash Wednesday, Maundy Thursday, Good Friday, and Easter Vigil.

 Funerals are held at Grace.
-Please contact us to learn more about funerals and internment in the columbarium.
+Please contact us to learn more about funerals and immurment in the columbarium.